 Megyn Kelly, NBC News reach separation agreement

-NBC News announced its professional divorce agreement with Megyn Kelly late Friday, ending an association with the former Fox News Channel star whose attempt to become a network morning television star as part of the "Today" show floundered.
+NBC News announced its professional divorce agreement with Megyn Kelly late Friday.
+The separation agreement ends an association with the former Fox News Channel star whose attempt to become a network morning television star as part of the "Today" show floundered.

 Terms were not disclosed.
 Kelly was in the second of a three-year contract that reportedly paid her more than $20 million a year.
 Multiple news outlets reported she would receive the remaining amount of her contract.